wonjae-lee-2/docker/README.md

 2. Check the image in the `julia-pod.yml` matches the pushed image.

 3. Run `julia-kube.sh` to run and sync with the julia container.
+(Check the container log for the Jupyter Lab token.)

-4. Copy the external IP address of the node and the token dispalyed in the container log.
+4. Open a new terminal and request local forward by pressing shift + ` + c and then -L 1234:localhost:1234.

-5. Go to `<public-node-ip>:<node-port>` in the browser of the local machine.
-(The node port is set to 31234 in the `julia-service.yml`.)
+5. In the new terminal, run `kubectl port-forward pod/julia 1234:1234`.

-6. Enter the token from the container log.
+6. Go to `localhost:1234` in the browser of the local machine.
+(Enter the token from the container log.)

-Pluto cannot add worker procedures, so there is no point in running it in the Kubernetes cluster.
+Pluto does not run as the master and cannot add workers, so there is no point in running it in the Kubernetes cluster.